 The Federal Reserve Bank of New York works to promote sound and well-functioning financial systems and markets through its provision of industry and payment services, advancement of infrastructure reform in key markets and training and educational support to international institutions.

 This paper studies the determinants of college major choice using an experimentally generated panel of beliefs, obtained by providing students with information on the true population distribution of various major-specific characteristics.
 Students logically revise their beliefs in response to the information, and their subjective beliefs about future major choice are associated with beliefs about their own earnings and ability.
-We estimate a rich model of college major choice using the belief data.
-While earnings are a significant determinant of major choice, tastes, which are heterogeneous, are the dominant factor in the choice of major.
-We also investigate gender differences in major choice.
+We estimate a rich model of college major choice using the panel of beliefs data.
+While expected earnings and perceived ability are a significant determinant of major choice, heterogeneous tastes are the dominant factor in the choice of major.
+Analyses that ignore the correlation in tastes with earnings expectations inflate the role of earnings in college major choices.
+We conclude by computing the welfare gains from the information experiment and find positive average welfare gains.